 In 2011, Jay suffered a severe biceps injury that significantly dulled his ability to compete professionally as a bodybuilder.
 As a result, Jay Cutler stepped on the stage as a competitor for one last time during the 2013 Mr. Olympia tournament.
 Though he didn’t win, he reinforced his spot among the legends.
 After this competition, he bid farewell to the bodybuilding sport for good as an icon.

 After his retirement, Jay achieved tremendous success in multiple ventures.
 First, he launched his fashion brand called Cutler Athletics.
-Second, he sells fitness clothes to people who wish to look the part and show off their muscles.
+Second, he sells fitness clothes to people who love bodybuilding and show off their muscles.
 His company has gained massive fame on social media and among his followers.
 You will also find many online courses to learn about Jay Cutler’s training and diet success.

 Jay Cutler, Mr. Olympia, teaches us how to combine the right mindset with hard work to achieve our dreams.

 While other bodybuilders worked extremely hard, Jay Cutler worked hard and smart.
 His bodybuilding IQ took him further in the industry than most imagined.
 So if you learn nothing else from Jay, work hard, but learn even harder!
 He ranks amongst the best, and you can find his name next to Arnold Schwarzenegger, Lee Haney, Phil Heath, Ronnie Coleman, Dorian Yates, and Dexter Jackson.
 He is someone that the upcoming legends like Big Ramy and Brandon Curry admire.